Create your own modules in NodeJS

 }

-Now we'll create a sample program to test out the function.
+Now we'll create a sample/test program so that we can try out the function.

 Create a file named markdown-helper-tests.js in the samples, and put this code into it: